What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 Should We Still Use CALD?

-However, when engaging directly with communities, it’s better to use more specific, respectful language.
+However, when engaging directly with communities, it is better to use more specific, respectful language.
 Speak to the person, not their difference.

 Final Thoughts